Sequoia National Park with Kids: best hikes and activities in the woods

 Traveling with kids is always fun…and a challenge.
 We love to visit National Parks and typically do so in the summer when the hiking is good and the sun will be shining.
 We were invited to California to experience Sequoia National Park with kids and jumped at the chance.
 This was a great opportunity for us because none of us had been to Sequoia National Park so it would be a new experience for all of us.
+It’s now a part of our plan for an epic road trip through National Parks on the West Coast.

 Prior to heading to California we did a little research on what there was to do in Sequoia National Park with kids and what our family would enjoy.
 We of course found a couple of awesome hikes, providing great views and time wandering through the giant sequoias.